nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### Aspect 1: Problem & Solution
 * **Problem**: Instead of deleting by indices, users might want to delete all tasks of a specific `Status`, which might be cumbersome with the existing two features for deleting multiple tasks.<br>
-  i.e The user might want to clear all `completed` or `expired` tasks quickly, but that would require the user to check all indices of the tasks with the desired `Status`.
+  i.e. The user might want to clear all `completed` or `expired` tasks quickly, but that would require the user to check all indices of the tasks with the desired `Status`.
 * **Solution**: Allow deletion of tasks by their `Status`.

 #### Aspect 2: Design of solution